ds-wizard/guide/docs/application/projects/list/detail/sharing.rst

 Sharing
 *******

-We can share project with other DSW users or even external collaborators.
+We can share project with other |project_name| users or even external collaborators.
 We can access all the sharing option by clicking the :guilabel:`Share` button in the top right.

 .. figure:: sharing/share-modal.png
     :width: 540